Wondering how to be productive and seize the day so you can stay on the right track and achieve your goals?

 (and to be honest, congratulations on the stamina – I truly believe I would abandon my own goal way before reaching that milestone! hey, everyone has their own limits! 🙂 )

-That should be enough to put an end to the days when you (and I) do nothing else but go around in circles (without mentioning the pigeon this time! 🙂 ).
+That should be enough to put an end to the days when you (and I) do nothing else but go around in circles.

 Now we’ll always know what we should do and focus on in a day – and make the most of it.

 (yay for neverending entertainment!)